iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 1. Create the content of the updated DID Document.
 2. Use placeholder `did:0:0` instead of the actual DID in the document.
 3. Create the payload and the headers as described in the [Anatomy of the State Metadata](#anatomy-of-the-state-metadata).
-4. Create and new Alias Output with the same `Alias Id` as the current output.
+4. Create a new Alias Output with the same `Alias ID` as the current output.
 5. Increment the `State Index`.
 6. Set the state controller and the governor.
 7. Publish a new transaction with the current Alias Output as input and the newly created one as output.

 Note, if the updated document requires more coins to cover the storage deposit, another input will be required to cover that.

-**ToDo** should the funds also be assigned?

 ### Delete

 #### Deactivate
 Temporarily deactivating a DID can be done by deleting the content of the `State Meadata` in the Alias Output.
 This will render the DID unresolvable.
-1. Create and new Alias Output with the same `Alias Id` as the current output with empty `State Metadata`.
+1. Create and new Alias Output with the same `Alias ID` as the current output with empty `State Metadata`.
 2. Increment the `State Index`.
 3. Set the state controller and the governor.
 4. Publish a new transaction with the current Alias Output as input and the newly created one as output.